OptionsHouse IRA Review 2016: Fees, Pricing, Minimums, and Promotions for Traditional IRA, ROTH, SEP, Simple, Rollover

-about charges.
-There is only one fee associated with IRA - it's $20 for closing a retirement account - almost all firms charge it.
+is only one fee associated with IRA - it's $60 for closing a retirement account - almost all firms charge it.
 Another potential

-charge is Outbound Full or Partial Account Transfer of $50 which will only happen if you decide to move your account (IRA or non-IRA) to another
+charge is Outbound Full (Partial) Account Transfer of $75 ($25) which will only happen if you decide to move your account (IRA or non-IRA) to another